 Step 1: Take Online Cyber Security Courses

-Coursera and other similar online learning providers have made it easy for individuals looking to break into the cyber security field to get cyber security jobs without a degree.
+Online learning providers have made it easy for individuals looking to break into the cyber security field to get cyber security jobs without a degree.
 These online courses are affordable and can help students acquire cyber security jobs without experience in a prior cyber security role.

 Step 2: Widen Your Scope